Lau-518/Tableau-challenge/README.md

 **CitiBike Ridership Demographic Dashboard**

-A dashboard was created to enable user to view how ridership is varied in terms of age and gender in the linnk below.
+A dashboard was created to enable users to view how ridership is varied in terms of age and gender in the link below.

 (https://public.tableau.com/app/profile/laurent.ah.sue/viz/CitiBikRidershipDemographicsDashboard/RidershipDemographics)